jasonvandeventer/terraform_capstone/README.md

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

 **Portfolio Progression**: This capstone project integrates and builds upon the individual DevOps skills demonstrated across my portfolio, culminating in a production-ready infrastructure deployment that showcases expertise in cloud architecture, automation, and security best practices.

+## 🧠 What I Learned

+- How to design and deploy fault-tolerant, multi-AZ AWS infrastructure using Terraform
+- How to resolve real-world deployment issues (e.g., subnet CIDR conflicts, ALB AZ constraints, ENI lockups)
+- Best practices for IAM roles and securely accessing S3 without exposing credentials
+- How to automate infrastructure provisioning and Docker deployments using GitHub Actions
+- How to structure and document a production-ready infrastructure-as-code project for hiring visibility
+- The importance of planning CIDR strategies, availability zones, and security groups up front
+- How to build a modular Terraform codebase that supports future expansion (ACM, ASG, RDS, Route 53)